GitMachines/statedecoded-gm-centos6/README.md

   # Stop any running virtual machines that might conflict on ports 8080 and 8081.
   # Launch your gitmachine
   vagrant up
-  # Browse the web, b/c this will take a while.
+  # Browse the web, b/c this will take ~ 30 minutes or more.

   # Your statedecoded GitMachines is running on http://localhost:8080
+  # Sample laws have been imported
   # Openscap has been installed and a very (very) simple scan is run

   # Check out your GitMachine!
+  # If a browser does not open on its own, enter the below line on command line
   open audit/home.html

 ```